tlorenzi/statistical-rethinking/ch2_small-worlds-and-large-worlds.md

 Chapter 2.
 Small Worlds and Large Worlds
 ================

-  - all models contain a “small world” and a "large world
-      - the small world is the self-contained logical world of the model
-      - the large world is the broader context in which one deploys a model
-  - Bayesian models learn from evidence that is optimal in the small world and must be demonstrated to perform well in the large world
-  - this chapter focuses on the small world

 ## 2.1 The garden of forking data

-  - this chapter is designed to build Bayesian inference from the group up
-      - it’s really just counting and comparing possibilities
   - Bayesian inference works by considering everything that could have happened given the data